IYamHim/Ginyu-Unit/README.md

 ## Acknowledgements

 - The Qwen team for the base model
-- Special thanks to Lukas Nel the creator of the 2084Collective/deepstock-sp500-companies-with-info-and-user-prompt dataset for the Stonk-Trainer
+- Special thanks to Lukas Nel the creator of the 2084Collective/deepstock-sp500-companies-with-info-and-user-prompt dataset for the Stonk-Trainer, Stonk-V2, and Ginyu-Unit
 - The PyTorch and Hugging Face communities